More Than 130 Kidnapped Nigerian Schoolchildren Released - UrduPoint

 More Than 130 Kidnapped Nigerian Schoolchildren Released

-Abuja, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) More than 130 schoolchildren seized by gunmen in a mass kidnapping in northwestern Nigeria earlier this month were released unharmed on Sunday, officials and the army said.
+Abuja, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) More than 130 schoolchildren kidnapped by gunmen in northwestern Nigeria earlier this month were released unharmed on Sunday, officials and the army said.

-The kidnapping in Kuriga, Kaduna state on March 7 was one of the biggest such attacks in years and prompted a national outcry over insecurity.
+The mass abduction in Kuriga, Kaduna state on March 7 was one of the biggest attacks on a school in years and sparked a national outcry over insecurity.

-Teachers and residents previously said around 280 pupils were kidnapped, but the army said 137 pupils were freed.
+The army said the hostages were freed in the early hours during a rescue operation.

+Spokesman Major General Edward Buba shared photos of children wearing dust-coated uniforms in buses.

 "The rescued hostages totalling 137 comprise of 76 females and 61 males.
-They were rescued in Zamfara State and would be conveyed and handed over to the Kaduna State Government for further action," said army spokesman Major General Edward Buba.
+They were rescued in Zamfara State and would be conveyed and handed over to the Kaduna State Government for further action," he said.

-He told AFP the number represented all the pupils who were in captivity.
-The numbers of those reported abducted in Nigeria are often lowered after people who went missing while fleeing attacks return home.
+Teachers and residents previously said around 280 pupils between the ages of eight and 15 were kidnapped when armed criminals known in Nigeria as bandits stormed the school on motorbikes.

+Discrepancies between the number of people kidnapped and released are common in Nigeria due to unclear early reports and the return of those who go missing while fleeing attacks.

 "The abducted Kuriga school children are released unharmed," Kaduna state governor Uba Sani said in a statement that did not specify how they were freed.

-"This is indeed a day of joy," he said, thanking the army, President Bola Ahmed Tinubu, the national security adviser and "all Nigerians who prayed fervently for the safe return of the school children".
+"This is indeed a day of joy," he said, thanking "all Nigerians who prayed fervently for the safe return of the school children".

-Gangs of criminals known locally as bandits have been blamed for the abductions.
-They routinely target communities, loot villages and carry out mass kidnappings for ransom in northwest and north-central Nigeria.

-Officials said troops had been searching forests to rescue the pupils, though few details had emerged.

 - Wave of abductions -

-Nigeria has been hit by a wave of mass kidnappings and many victims are still missing.
+Nigeria has recently been hit by a wave of mass abductions and many victims across the country are still missing.

-Last weekend, kidnappers abducted more than 100 people in two attacks in Kaduna state.
+Last weekend, kidnappers seized more than 100 people in two attacks in Kaduna state.

 On Saturday, the army said it had rescued 16 pupils kidnapped just days after the Kuriga attack from a school in Sokoto, also in the northwest.